CALL US NOW:

 The conversion course is designed to familiarise the pilot with the differences in aerodynamics, mechanics, technology, operation and performance, together with an understanding of the differences in emergency procedures.

-The course requires a minimum of between 2 and 5 hours flight training which is dependant on the helicopter type(s) you already fly.
+The course requires a minimum of between 2 and 5 hours flight training which is dependent on the helicopter type(s) you already fly.
 The time that you will require depends very much on your individual progress and your levels of experience.

 Our instructor's aim is to ensure you fly the type safely and with confidence.
 You will then be ready for your test with a CAA approved examiner.